-Force to HTTPS ● {Yes} ○ {No} 0 HTTPS Redirect Code 301 (Moved Permanently) Image: State of the sta 0
+Force to HTTPS ● Yes ○ No 0 HTTPS Redirect Code 301 (Moved Permanently) < 0

-NOTE : It's not possible to enable TProxy when using this configuration.
+It's not possible to enable TProxy when using this configuration.

-NOTE : If you require to re-encrypt the data from the load balancer to the Real Server, enable the Re-encrypt to Backend option for the each real server.
-See page 132 for more details.
+If you require to re-encrypt the data from the load balancer to the Real Server, enable the Re-encrypt to Backend option for the each Real Server.
+See page 142 for more details.